Madejczyk/github-search/README.md

 - [ ] Change to Redux - in on "redux" branch - has problem.
 Fix probably downgrade react.
 Make this task as last.

 ### Run
-Just run yarn webpack and open index.html file
+Just run yarn install && yarn webpack and open index.html file